rbowsley/lamplighthelp/source/10-2-0_Communications:_Extra_Functions.markdown

   - **Send and Log SMS Messages**

-    - You can buy text credits from Lamplight and then send out messages which are logged in the system.
+   - You can buy text credits and send out SMS messages which are logged in the system.

-    For more on the {{Comm}}S Module, see XXXXXXXXXXXXXXXXXXXXXXXXXX
+    For more on the {{Comm}}S Module, see [21.0.0 Communications Module](/help/index/p/21.0.0).

     ###### comms module